Srijani15/HazardSense_AI/README.md

-HazardSense-AI
+# HazardSense-AI
-Context-Aware Hazard Detection Assistant for the Visually Impaired 🧩 Problem Statement

-For visually impaired individuals, the biggest risk while moving independently is not knowing what objects exist, but which situations are dangerous.

-Most existing AI assistants focus on describing the environment:

-“There is a staircase.”
-“There is a road.”

-However, this information alone is not enough.
-What actually matters is:

-Is the staircase slippery?

-Is there a vehicle approaching?

-Is there a hazard that needs immediate attention?

-Missing such context can lead to accidents and injuries.

-💡 Our Solution

-HazardSense-AI is a safety-first AI assistant that prioritizes hazard awareness over scene description.

-Instead of narrating everything in front of the user, the system:

-Identifies potentially dangerous elements in the surroundings

-Assesses the level of risk using contextual reasoning

-Provides short, clear, actionable voice warnings
+## Helping Visually Impaired People Navigate Safely

+While helping my visually impaired cousin, I realized most apps tell you “what” is around you, but not “what’s dangerous.”
+HazardSense-AI focuses on **hazard awareness first** — stairs, wet floors, vehicles, or other obstacles — and gives short, clear voice alerts.

+### How It Works
+1. A camera captures the environment (mocked for now).
+2. Detected objects are passed to our **hazard engine**.
+3. The engine prioritizes risks and generates short warnings.
+4. Voice alerts inform the user in real-time.

 Example alerts:

-“Warning.
-Slippery stairs detected ahead.”

-“Caution.
-Vehicle detected nearby.”
+- “Warning: stairs ahead!”
+- “Caution: slippery floor.”

-“No immediate hazards detected.”
+- “No immediate hazards detected.”

-The goal is to help visually impaired users make safer decisions in real-time.

-⚙️ How It Works

-An image is captured from the user’s environment

-Visual elements are detected using an AI vision model

-Detected objects are passed through a hazard assessment engine

-Safety-critical risks are identified and prioritized

-Voice alerts are generated to guide the user

-This approach focuses on what can cause harm, not just what exists.

-🛠️ Technologies Used
+### Tech Stack

-Python
+- Python

-Computer Vision (mocked for MVP, extendable to Azure Computer Vision)
+- OpenCV (mocked image input)
+- PyTTSX3 for voice alerts

-Rule-based + AI-assisted hazard reasoning
+- Rule-based hazard assessment

-Text-to-Speech (extendable to Azure Speech Services)

-📁 Project Structure
+### Folder Structure
 HazardSense-AI/
 ├── src/
 │ ├── vision.py
 │ ├── hazard_engine.py
 │ └── voice_alerts.py
 ├── assets/
 │ └── demo_images/
 ├── docs/
 ├── README.md
 └── requirements.txt

-🌍 Impact

-Improves independent mobility for visually impaired individuals

-Reduces accident risk through early hazard warnings

-Encourages accessibility-first and safety-focused AI design

-🚀 Future Scope
+### Future Improvements

-Real-time video processing using a wearable camera

-Distance estimation for better risk assessment
+- Real-time video detection with Azure Computer Vision

-Bluetooth or bone-conduction audio output
+- Bluetooth or bone-conduction audio output

-Multilingual voice alerts

-Integration with Azure AI services for scalability

-Smart city and indoor navigation support

-🤝 Why This Matters

-HazardSense-AI is not just an object detection system — it is a decision-support assistant designed with safety, inclusion, and real-world usability in mind.

-By shifting focus from scene description to risk awareness, this project aims to make AI more meaningful and practical for accessibility use cases.
+- Distance estimation for hazards
+- Indoor navigation for smart buildings

+HazardSense-AI is simple, safe, and demonstrates a **practical application of AI for accessibility**.